-Since I love to take pictures I have been creating photo guides for some of the more amazing hikes in California.
-Check out the ones I did on Mt Whitney, Half Dome and Telescope Peak if interested.
-This one is for the Mishe Mokwa trail in Malibu as the trail itself is very unlike others in SoCal and it has a lot of great attractions that you can see along the way.
+Since I love to take pictures, I have been creating photo guides for some of the more amazing hikes in California.
+Check out the ones I did on Mt Whitney, Half Dome, and Telescope Peak if interested.
+This one is for the Mishe Mokwa trail in Malibu, as the trail itself is very unlike others in SoCal, and it has a lot of great things to see along the way.
 We took the trailhead straight to Sandstone Peak then winded down the 5 miles back to the car on the Mishe Mokwa trail.
 Here are my favorite parts of the trail.

 This is the parking lot for the trailhead and where the trail actually starts if you are heading up to the peak first.
-It provides some nice views of the surrounding mountains and a bathroom.
+It provides some excellent views of the surrounding mountains and a bathroom if you need it.

-Since you climb 1000 feet in 1.5 miles this trail just starts to immediately go up.
-As it goes up though, the views get better and the peak itself gets closer.
+Since you climb 1,000 feet in 1.5 miles, this trail goes up immediately.
+As it goes up, the views get better, and the peak itself gets closer.
 I actually enjoyed this area as it was challenging but overwhelmingly beautiful.

 Register and Plaque

-There is also a plaque dedicated to Herbet Allen.
-Mr Allen was very influential with the Boy Scouts and gave the area and Circle X Ranch to them so that is why his plaque is there.
+There is also a plaque dedicated to Herbert Allen.
+Mr. Allen was very influential with the Boy Scouts and gave the area and Circle X Ranch to them, so that is why his plaque is there.

 Here is the peak from Inspiration Point.